 Key system inputs including handwheel torque, motor position, motor and handwheel velocity are widely distributed and used by command path and other safety critical system functions.
 The safety strategy for these “global” input signals is a dual channel diverse calculation with cross check to detect a systematic design fault that would propagate to the receiving functions.
 However, since the dual channel diversity does not continue along the command path out to the motor command output, this strategy cannot fully cover a potential systematic overwrite of the global signals after the cross checks are performed and downstream functions are then executed and use the primary path global signals.
 Therefore, an additional safety function has been defined to check for software over-write by co-existing software within the software memory partition where the primary global signals are calculated.

 Each of the functions that generate a global input signal has been defined to store a copy of the output.
 The purpose of this function is to perform a comparison check of the primary signal (that was subsequently used by various system functions) and it’s redundantly stored copy.
-Any detected miscompare will generate an overwrite fault flag from this function to be evaluated by the diagnostics manager and result in performing an F1 shutdown response.;
+Any detected miscompare will generate an overwrite fault flag from this function to be evaluated by the diagnostics manager and result in performing an F1 shutdown response.

+Design rationale note:

+This module uses direct input reads instead of buffered reads to disable interrupts around data collection of the inputs to ensure that the data set is consistent.
+The limitation of this method is that it is only possible if inputs are being written from a task at the same or higher priority with the same or faster loop execution time; which is the case at the time of this implementation.

 Figures